Lausanne, on a budget

 Park Montbenon has a wide-open space, without much shade but with smashing views over the lake.
 Oftentimes there are festivals and various events going on and the place is packed.
 It’s also a great spot from where to check out the fireworks on the 1st of August, which is Switzerland’s national holiday.

 Ice cream: summer wouldn’t be summer without all the ice cream involved, I think.
 LOOM artisanal gelateria is THE place to try out unconventional flavors such as chocolate with pepper, whisky and matcha.
 Get a cone with two of their delicious flavors for just 4 CHF (yes, in Switzerland this is a bargain price).
 My favorite combination?
-Although I always like to try new flavors, I tend to return to my absolute top of the top: gianduja or Stracciatella, red fruits and mocha or chocolate. www.loom-gelateria.ch
+Although I always like to try new flavors, I tend to return to my absolute top of the top: Stracciatella, red fruits and mocha or chocolate. www.loom-gelateria.ch

 Picnic: anywhere and everywhere you like, there is a place and time for a picnic.
 Take advantage of it without any second thoughts.